-- Tardies: (Definition): arriving any time after the class has started (roll call) or not returning from an approved break after class has started. - Two tardies will be considered missing one class day and counted as such. - Work schedule is not an excuse for missing class. - Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. student hospitalization, immediate family member death, etc.)
+- Tardies: (Definition): arriving any time after the class has started or not returning from an approved break after class has re-started. - Two tardies will be considered missing one class day and counted as such. - A student's work schedule is not an excuse for missing class. - Leaving class before the scheduled end time, or before the instructor dismisses the class will count as a half absence - Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. student hospitalization, immediate family member death, etc.)

-Flexibility Statement:
+Flexibility Statement